Owning Property in the Historic District

 Have an idea of the kind of repairs or improvements you would like to make.

-Make an appointment with the preservation coordinator by calling (502) 348-5947 ext.2243 or emailing email@example.com.
+Make an appointment with the preservation administrator by calling (502) 348-5947 ext.2243 or emailing firstname.lastname@example.org.
 This is optional but highly recommended.
-The preservation coordinator can go over your specific property and give advice on what kind of repairs would be approved and what won’t be.
+The preservation administrator can go over your specific property and give advice on what kind of repairs would be approved and what won’t be.
 You can also read our detailed Historic Design Guidelines for specific examples of appropriate and inappropriate repairs depending on the style of structure.

 Once you know what repairs or changes you would like to make, you will be required to submit details of the project to the HRB.
 A checklist of those requirements are listed here.

 If approved by the HRB, the City Council will consider your application at their regular session on following Tuesday.
 You are not required to be at this meeting.
 The City Council must approve all work to structures in the historic district.
-If the Council approves your changes, you will recieve a Certificate of Appropriateness (COA) in the mail.
-Once you receive your COA you may begin work.
+If the Council approves your changes, you will receive a Certificate of Appropriateness (COA) in the mail.
+Once you receive your COA, you may begin work.

 Tools for historic district property owners

-- Map of the historic district
+- Map of the Historic District

 - Design Review Manual